Oscillating soliton stars with network of domain walls: Oscillating Soliton Stars with Network of Domain Walls

 \subsubsection{Case 2.
 Perturbations of the shell of the star}

 The focus of this case is to study small perturbations applied to the `surface term' $(\sigma-\frac{1}{2}\sigma_0)^2$ in the potential and to investigate the effect that these perturbations will have on the mass profile of the oscillaton.
-We perturb the shell by the introduction of a perturbation field $\eta$ into the surface term in the potential and fix the parameter $\sigma_0\approx 1$, leading to the potential given by
+We perturb the shell by the introduction of a perturbation parameter $\lambda$ into the surface term in the potential and fix the parameter $\sigma_0\approx 1$, leading to the potential given by

-Carefully evolving the $\eta$ field around $\sigma_0$, produces small perturbations of shell around the network, by slightly shifting the shell to entrap the network inside star, or leaving the network outside the star.
-Here when the shell coincide exactly with the surface of the network, the surface term in the potential vanishes i.e., $(\sigma-\frac{1}{2}\eta)^2\approx 0$; based on the knowledge that on the surface of the star $\sigma\approx \frac{1}{2}\sigma_0$.
-Thus we have to send the surface term in equation (\ref{4.8}) to zero.
-This generates three possibilities:\\ a) The network forming inside the star (when we consider $\eta\approx 2$),\\ b) The network forming on the surface of the star, i.e., $(\sigma-\frac{1}{2}\eta)^2\approx 0$,\\ c) The network forming outside the star ($\eta\approx \frac{1}{2}$).
+Carefully adjusting $\lambda$ around $\sigma_0$, produces small perturbations of shell around the network, by slightly shifting the shell to entrap the network inside star, or leaving the network outside the star.
+Here when the shell coincide exactly with the surface of the network, the surface term in the potential vanishes i.e., $(\sigma-\frac{1}{2}\lambda)^2\approx 0$.
+This generates three possibilities:\\ a) The network forming inside the star (when we consider $\lambda\approx 2$),\\ b) The network forming on the surface of the star, i.e., $(\sigma-\frac{1}{2}\lambda)^2\approx 0$,\\ c) The network forming outside the star ($\lambda\approx \frac{1}{2}$).

 In order to find solutions to the EKG equations for all the three possibilities under this case, we invoke the arguments presented above (a, b and c) on the potential.
 These conditions serve as the source of the perturbations leading to the said possibilities.
 Following the usual numerical routines, we extract and discuss the resulting graphs.